Wonderful Friends

 - 1 min read

-I feel very fortunate people to have some very special girlfriends in my life.
-In my fifties, I have discovered that I much prefer authenticity and connection over quantity.
-Their friendship plays a powerful and underestimated role in my overall health and wellbeing.
-Over the last few months, I have discovered my friendships are not just a luxury — they are an essential part of my life!
-Whether I am laughing over coffee or a glass of wine with them or we are supporting each other
+I feel very fortunate to have some truly special girlfriends in my life.
+In my fifties, I’ve come to value authenticity and connection over quantity.
+These friendships play a powerful — and often underestimated — role in my overall health and wellbeing.
+Over the past few months, I’ve realised that they’re not just a luxury, but an essential part of my life.

 Comments